 Currently the structure for the subgrade parking garage for the ASHA National Office building is a two-way reinforced concrete flat slab system.
 The office tower that is above grade has a composite steel structure.
 The structure was found to be adequate for the gravity and lateral loads on the building, but having both a reinforced concrete system and a composite steel system in the building creates some complications for the design and construction of the building.
 One issue is that the steel structure above has to be connected to the concrete structure below.
 In the current design, this is done with baseplates and anchor bolts.
 These baseplates must be leveled and positioned accurately so that the steel columns are plumb and in the right location.
-Another issue is that there must be both concrete and steel contractors on the job.
-Having multiple trades on the jobsite increases the cost of the building significantly.
 By altering the structural system of the office tower, the cost of the project may be able to be decreased.